evkx/evkx.github.io/content/models/mercedes/g/g_580_eq/_index.md

 ### Regenerative Braking

 The [regenerative braking](../../../../technology/regen/) system in this model offers several modes to enhance efficiency and driving experience.
 The most efficient option is the [**Automatic Regeneration Mode**](../../../../technology/regen/#automatic-regen-adaptive), where the vehicle coasts when possible and employs regenerative braking to reduce speed as needed. <br /><br />**Manual regeneration** is another mode, where regenerative braking is controlled by pressing the brake pedal.
 The brake system blends in physical brakes only when necessary. <br /><br/>  Another option is the [**Regen on Accelerator Pedal**](../../../../technology/regen/#one-pedal-driving) mode where regenerative braking is activated when the driver eases off the accelerator pedal.
 This system allows the vehicle to slow down and recover energy without the driver needing to press the brake pedal, a feature often referred to as **one-pedal driving**.
-You can choose between two stopping modes for one-pedal driving. **Hold mode** brings the vehicle to a complete stop using friction brakes, and **Roll mode** allows the vehicle to roll until it stops naturally.
+However, it is not considered full one-pedal driving since, at low speeds, the vehicle will keep rolling until it comes to a stop by itself.

+Additionally, you can adjust the strength of the regenerative braking when you lift your foot off the accelerator.
+There are three levels of regenerative braking to choose from, allowing you to customize the driving experience to your preference.

 The maximum regenerative power is 300 kW.